ibm-watson-data-lab/slack-analytics/slack-stats/README.md

     }
     ```

-    > To determine how many API events you have consumed invoke the following API, passing your API key as parameter: `http://access.alchemyapi.com/calls/info/GetAPIKeyInfo?apikey=<apikey>`
+    > To determine how many API events you have consumed, invoke the following API, passing your API key as parameter: `http://access.alchemyapi.com/calls/info/GetAPIKeyInfo?apikey=<apikey>`

     > Example output for the free plan: